 There are several benefits of dental implants:

 - They look and feel extremely natural

 - They reduce the chances that you’ll experience bone loss

 - They’re more durable and stable than dentures

-As is the case with most procedures, dental implants also have their disadvantages.
+As with most procedures, dental implants also have their disadvantages.
 For instance, the process can take up to six months to complete.
-The procedure can be somewhat costly, even if your insurance does cover it.
+The procedure can be somewhat costly, even if your insurance does cover some of it.
 You may require additional procedures such as bone grafts.
 Also, while complications are very rare, there’s always a chance that your gums could become infected after you receive your implants.
 Still, most people feel that the pros of implants outweigh the cons.

 Research has shown that dental implants can last up to 20 years before they must be replaced.
 This is considered a conservative lifespan since many people are able to keep the same dental implants for much longer.

 However, some people experience failure within the first couple of years of their procedure.
 Two key factors play a huge role in the decline of dental implants: failed osseointegration and peri-implantitis.

 Failed osseointegration is when the jaw bone does not integrate properly with the implant.
 You may not recognize it at first, but the tooth will eventually become wobbly and start to move as you talk or chew.
 If the implant has failed, the tooth will show signs of consistent movement.